DE-Carbonise SMEs' story

 Initially, the third strand of support offered by the University of Derby Business provided a range of business development provision to help SMEs accelerate business growth in the low carbon sector.
 In Phase 2 of the programme, the focus shifted towards more targeted support for SMEs to decarbonise their operations and develop sustainable supply chains through business process improvements.
-This includes the Smart Factory project that aims to provide corporate style diagnostics to SMEs with small factory sites, by installing energy, light and air quality monitors linked to a smart ‘live’ data dashboard.
+This included the Smart Factory project that aims to provide corporate style diagnostics to SMEs with small factory sites, by installing energy, light and air quality monitors linked to a smart ‘live’ data dashboard.
 One prototype engineering company saved £29,000 in operational costs in the first year, whilst also improving productivity.

 Over 300 businesses were supported to reduce their carbon emissions during the first phase of the programme between 2016-2019.
 This included both financial and non-financial support from all three delivery partners.
 By the end of Phase 2 (Nov 2022) over 600 SMEs will have engaged, with over 80 in Phase 2 receiving focused support through a combination of grants, consultancy and/or research and development.